A border community, ICE at odds over release of detainees with covid

-“Stand back,” he said, disclosing that he had covid.
+"Stand back," he said, disclosing that he had been diagnosed with covid-19.

-The next day, advocates for immigrants said, it happened again when Immigration and Customs Enforcement dropped off a Cuban man holding a sheet of paper that said he had just tested positive for the deadly virus.
+The next day, advocates for immigrants said, it happened again when Immigration and Customs Enforcement dropped off a Cuban man holding a sheet of paper that said he had just tested positive for the often-deadly virus.

-In a border area that has suffered from ongoing coronavirus outbreaks, advocates for immigrants and ICE are at odds over the agency’s treatment of detainees with covid.
-Advocates and county officials say they had no idea ICE was dropping covid-infected detainees off at the bus stop, while ICE says it is the agency’s protocol to notify local authorities ahead of time.
+In a border area that has suffered from ongoing covid-19 outbreaks, advocates for immigrants and ICE are at odds over the agency’s treatment of infected detainees.
+Advocates and county officials say they had no idea ICE was dropping detainees with covid off at the bus stop, while ICE says it is the agency’s protocol to notify local authorities ahead of time.

-While the advocates agree that detainees with covid should be released from detention so they can seek better medical care, failing to coordinate those transfers with health officials and nonprofits is a danger to public health, they said.
+While the advocates agree that detainees with diagnosed with covid-19 should be released from detention so they can seek better medical care, failing to coordinate those transfers with health officials and nonprofits is a danger to public health, they said.

 “It’s reprehensible,” said Jules Kramer, chief of operations at the Minority Humanitarian Foundation, a nonprofit that aids migrants and refugees on both sides of the U.S.-Mexico border.
 “It’s a threat to public safety.
 It’s a threat to our asylum seekers.
 It’s a threat to the people on the ground helping.
 It’s absolutely unforgivable.”

-ICE officials said in a statement that the medical staff at the Imperial Regional Detention Facility, where they were monitoring 12 active covid cases as of late last week, tests people for the virus before they are released, and counsels them on federal health guidelines such as wearing personal protective equipment and quarantining.
+ICE officials said in a statement that the medical staff at the Imperial Regional Detention Facility, where they were monitoring 12 active covid-19 cases as of late last week, tests people for the virus before they are released, and counsels them on federal health guidelines such as wearing personal protective equipment and quarantining.

 “U.S. Immigration and Customs Enforcement is firmly committed to the health and welfare of all those in its custody,” spokeswoman Paige Hughes said in a statement.
 “In these particular instances, ICE had no legal authority to continue detention for the individuals referenced.”